 These proven strategies can help you get back on track if you're ready to take the next step.

-Getting out of debt is one of the main considerations in the country today.
+Figuring out how to get out of debt is one of the main considerations in the country today.

 The amount each household owes has jumped 15% faster than income over the past few years.
 Studies have shown that almost every state is stressed about debt.
 This is the black dog of the financial world, and it touches most people living in America today.
 If you’re in debt the answer is to get out of it as soon as you can.